refactorfirst/RefactorFirst/README.md

 ![image info](./RefactorFirst_Sample_Report.png)

 ## Please Note: Java 11 is now required to run RefactorFirst
 The change to require Java 11 is needed to address vulnerability CVE-2023-4759 in JGit
+Java 21 features are not yet integrated since PMD APIs have changed.

 ## There are several ways to run the analysis on your codebase: